Youth Clinical Outreach Coordinator

 Kim Sebastiao is BARCC’s development manager.
 A BARCC staff member since 2012, Kim is responsible for conceptualizing, organizing, and executing a wide range of fundraising initiatives, with a focus on writing and corporate sponsorships.
 Kim has 14 years of experience in fundraising and event planning.
 She has managed large- and small-scale events and raised money for various nonprofit organizations, including the Women’s Center of Rhode Island, the Massachusetts Commission on the Status of Women, and the Girl Scouts of Eastern Massachusetts.
 Kim is a graduate of Ithaca College.

-Meg has been BARCC’s Coordinator of Community Education and Outreach since 2007.
+Meg formerly served BARCC as its coordinator of Community Education and Outreach.
 Prior to that, she was involved with various aspects of sexual violence prevention, education, and response at Northeastern University and Williams College.
 Her work focuses on mobilizing communities to prevent sexual violence.
-Heretofore, her web-based social commentary has largely been limited to incisive and hilarious Facebook status updates and BARCC’s Twitter feed.

-Shira also writes science fiction and fantasy short stories and poetry, and much of her outreach is done within the community of science-fiction fandom and the closely-allied local polyamory community.
+Shira formerly served as a volunteer with BARCC’s Survivor Speakers Bureau and Prevention Services.
+She also formerly worked as BARCC’s volunteer and program assistant.
+Shira also writes science fiction and fantasy short stories and poetry, and much of her outreach was done within the community of science-fiction fandom and the closely-allied local polyamory community.

 Communications and Marketing Intern